 CONCLUSION AND DISCUSSION

-In this paper we first analyzed the leakage of individual characterizing information and its predictability.
-We also proposed a framework for analysis of sensitive individual characterizing information leakage in the context of linking attacks.
-The premise of sharing genomic information is that there is always an amount of leakage in the sensitive information [21].
-We believe that the quantification methodology and the analysis framework can be applied for analysis of the ICI leakage in the genomic datasets where the correlative relations between datasets can be exploited for performing linking attacks.
+With the current pace of data generation coupled with the policies to encourage genomic data sharing, genomic privacy will be one of the a topic of hot debate.
+In the analysis of genomic privacy, however, it is necessary to consider the basic premise of sharing any type of personal information: There is always an amount of leakage in the sensitive information [33].
+We believe this makes it necessary for the genomic data sharing and publishing mechanisms to incorporate quantification methods before the datasets are released.
+The quantification methodology and the analysis frameworks presented in this study can be applied for analysis of the information leakage in the datasets where the correlative relations between datasets can be exploited for performing linking attacks.

 The analysis of tradeoff between predictability and leakage of ICI can be generalized in two ways in future studies: First, the information theoretic measures that we proposed for measuring predictability versus the ICI leakage can be utilized for analyzing the tradeoff in other biomedical datasets where correlations can be exploited in linking attacks.
 Second, the analysis that we performed can be used to extrapolate the number of vulnerable individuals in a large dataset at different predictability levels.
 For example, in Figure XX, at 5% predictability level there is 11 bits of ICI leakage, which can identify on average 2000 individuals.
 At 1% predictability, there is around 18 bits of ICI, which can identify on average approximately 64000 individuals.
 Depending on the probability of leakage that can be tolerated, the predictability versus ICI leakage can be utilized to assess whether the dataset can be released to public access or not.

-We introduced a simple yet effective genotype prediction method that utilizes the simple extermity statistic.
+We introduced a simple yet effective genotype prediction method that utilizes the simple extremity statistic.
 This approach capitalizes on the fact that an individual who is an outlier for a phenotype will most likely harbor a homozygous genotype.
 When employed in the individual identification framework, this simple approach renders a very significant number of individuals vulnerable.
 This illustrates the viability of individual characterization from gene expression datasets.

-Compared to other formalisms, our study aims more to characterize the leakage of individual characterizing information.
+Compared to other formalisms, our study aims to develop and build on other studies for quantifying the information leakage and help setup a framework for analysis of the leakage of individual characterizing information.
 Differential privacy, for example, aims at proposing release mechanisms for statistical databases where the mechanism guarantees that queries return results such that the probability of identifying a specific individual’s contribution to the result is vanishingly small.
-In order to maximize the utility of the biological data, , however, it is necessary to analyze the sources of sensitive information leakage so that one can design the utility maximizing release mechanisms [22].
-Our study contributes to quantifying the individual characterizing information leakage.
+In order to maximize the utility of the biological data, however, it is necessary to analyze the sources of sensitive information leakage so that one can design the utility maximizing release mechanisms [34].
+The metrics that we presented can be used to analyze the correlative structures as the sources and quantify the risk and amount of leakage associated with these sources.

 METHODS

 Quantification of Individual Identifying Information and Predictability